If your child is unwell before arriving at school it is recommended they be kept home.

 Southern Grove Primary is a sun-safe school and has a ‘No Hat, No Play’ policy that is implemented throughout the whole year.
 Please ensure your child’s school hat is in their bag at all times and has their name clearly labelled.

 We also encourage the applying of sunscreen before the student attends each day.
 Sunscreen stations are located in each teaching block.

 The most common food allergies are to peanuts, tree nuts, cow’s milk, eggs soy and seafood.
 The symptoms of food allergy range from mild to life-threatening, with anaphylaxis the most severe form of allergic reaction.
-To minimise risk we will be an ‘allergy aware’ school.
-We ask that parents DO NOT provide food for their children that contains nuts, as for some children this can be life-threatening.
+To minimise risk we are an ‘allergy aware’ school.
+We ask that parents DO NOT provide food for their children that contains nuts (this includes Nutella and satay sauce), as for some children this can be life-threatening.

 Information on the exclusion period for communicable diseases is provided by the Department of Health.
 Parents are asked to notify the school immediately if a doctor has confirmed diagnosis of the following diseases;

 Impetigo (school sores)